ThomasByr/Phoenyx/README.md

 <details>
     <summary> v0.3.2:  caching error (click to expand) </summary>

+* new method for Slider to get the value of the slider if it has been modified (evaluates as None otherwise)
 * fixed error when tried to cache result of non static vectors
 * removed iter method for vectors (be carefull when slicing vectors)
 * new example file, Ramer–Douglas–Peucker line simpification algorithm